 Psychology is the study of human behavior, cognition and emotion.
 Psychologists want to know how people perceive, learn, think and interact with others.
 The practice of psychology helps people improve learning, performance and mental health.

-The Psychology degree program in the School of Behavioral and Brain Sciences approaches the field from a scientific perspective, applying behavioral science research methods.
+The Psychology major in the School of Behavioral and Brain Sciences approaches the field from a scientific perspective, emphasizing theories, research methods and findings in Psychology.
 Students will gain hands-on experience through research in professors’ labs, internship placements and individualized study with faculty of specialized topics.

 |Degree Program||Honors Programs|